wturner123/azurestack-docs/content/en/docs/hci/StorageStack/_index.md

 ![](StorageStack11.png)

 As you can see on above example, there are many filters like Cluster Shared Volume (CsvNSFlt, CsvFLT), deduplication (Dedup), shared vhd (svhdxflt), storage QoS (storqosflt) and many more.
-Each filter driver has defined altitude and 3rd parties can (reserve theirs)[https://learn.microsoft.com/en-us/windows-hardware/drivers/ifs/allocated-altitudes]
+Each filter driver has defined altitude and 3rd parties can [reserve theirs](https://learn.microsoft.com/en-us/windows-hardware/drivers/ifs/allocated-altitudes).